A Sufficient Condition for Graphic Sequences with Given Largest and Smallest Entries, Length, and Sum: Remarks About The Bound

 In comparison to the Zverovich and Zverovich result, there is a slight difference in the requirements for applying the bound.
 This bound requires that $\alpha_1 \leq n-1$ and this restriction cannot be relaxed.
 This is because there are sequences where $\alpha_1>n-1$ but fulfill the inequality (such as $\seq{8,6,6,6,6,6,6,6}$).
 In contrast to Zverovich and Zverovich result, if that inequality is satisfied, it implies that $\alpha_1 \leq n-1$ (proof of Theorem 1.2, \cite{Cairns:2016}).

-It should be noted that this bound fails if the sequence is near-regular.
-We can handle such cases by using in conjunction the result that states if $\alpha_1 - \alpha_n \leq 1$, then $\alpha$ is graphic (\cite{Chen:1988}, Lemma 1).
+It should be noted that this bound cannot be used for sets of regular sequences, i.e., $\alpha_1 = \alpha_n$, but we can handle this case by using in conjunction the result that states if $\alpha_1 - \alpha_n \leq 1$, then $\alpha$ is graphic (\cite{Chen:1988}, Lemma 1).
 In addition, we note that when we extract the smallest value in the sequence, we should choose the smallest value where $\alpha_i > 0$.
 This is because zeros in a degree sequence do not change whether the entire sequence is graphic or not and can be discarded.

 Finally, this result has practical use when coupled with the usual Erd\H{o}s-Gallai conditions for checking if a sequence is graphic.
 Before a sequence can be tested using the EG conditions, it must first be sorted.
 During this sorting step, the values for largest and smallest indices, sequence length, and sequence sum can be easily extracted.
-Thus, this new condition can save a number of steps in graphic testing for certain sequences by verifying that a sequence is graphic without having to compute the full EG inequalities \cite{Cloteaux:2015}.
+Thus, this new condition may save a number of steps in graphic testing for certain sequences by verifying that a sequence is graphic without having to compute the full EG inequalities (\cite{Cloteaux:2015}).